chinmay0524/chinmay0524/README.md

 ## 🌌 **About Me**

-I am **Chinmay Sharma**, a Business and Data Analytics Professional with over **4 years of analytical experience**.
-My story is one of transformation, perseverance, and growth — from a Research Analyst driving insights for European telecom giants to a data enthusiast on a quest for deeper clarity in the world of numbers.

-As I tread this path, I strive to embody the values of discipline, detachment, and diligence.
-My work is more than analytics — it is the art of transforming data into wisdom.
+I am **Chinmay Sharma**, a Data and AI Analytics professional whose journey combines analytical experience, practical resilience, and steady upskilling.
+After relocating to the UK in **2021**, I took on different roles while adapting to a new chapter of life.
+Those years strengthened my discipline and helped me stay focused on long-term goals, even when the path was not linear.

+My formal return to analytics began in **2024**, when I completed a Data Analytics Bootcamp and rebuilt my foundation in Python, SQL, dashboards, and analytical thinking.
+Today, I am deepening my capabilities through an **AI & Machine Learning Bootcamp**, where I am working with model development, explainability, and responsible AI.

+Earlier in my career, as a Research Analyst for European telecom markets, I learned to approach data with clarity, patience, and attention to detail — habits that still guide my work.

+I now focus on creating solutions that bring order to complexity: clean models, purposeful dashboards, and analytical workflows that help others make decisions with confidence and calm.
+My aim is simple: steady effort, clear insight, and work that aligns intention with usefulness.
 ---

 ## 🔥 **My Core Skills**